insomniachi/AnimDL/README.md

 ```
 <p align="center">
 <sub>
-Providers can be specified by using provider prefix, <code>stream "One Piece" -p gogoanime</code>, will use the 9Anime provider.
+Providers can be specified by using provider prefix, <code>stream "One Piece" -p gogoanime</code>, will use the GogoAnime provider.
 </sub></p>

 ## `-r` / `--range` argument